 1. When you have old liabilities and you're considering filing bankruptcy

-So if you’ve been considering bankruptcy anyway and you owe money to the IRS, it may be a good idea to talk with a bankruptcy attorney in your area who specializing is discharging tax debts.
-We’re more than happy — if we think bankruptcy is the best option for you — to help you find a bankruptcy attorney in your area.
+It is very important to understand the pro's and con's of bankruptcy.
+If you've been considering bankruptcy and you owe money to the IRS, it may be a good idea to talk with a bankruptcy attorney in your area who specializing is discharging tax debts.
+We're more than happy -- if we think bankruptcy is the best option for you -- to help you find a bankruptcy attorney in your area.

-2. If you have never been in compliance and never will be
+2. If you've never been in compliance and never will be

-So for our clients who have a hard time being in compliance — done by filing on time and paying the correct estimated taxes — we recommend choosing another course of action to settle their tax debts.
+For our clients who have a hard time being in compliance, meaning they don't file on time or pay their correct estimated taxes, we recommend choosing another course of action to settle their tax debts.

-3. If you have filed previous offers and had them rejected
+3. If you have filed previous offers and they were rejected

-I’ll be straight-forward, a lot of people think they can file an offer in compromise.
+A lot of people think they can file an offer in compromise.
 They believe it is just filling out a bunch of paperwork and then having the IRS give it the stamp of approval.
-While there is a significant amount of paperwork involved, a successful offer in compromise tells a story, a factual story that convinces an IRS employee that they should take the settlement you propose (read more about that here).
+A successful offer in compromise tells a story, a factual story that convinces an IRS employee that they should take the settlement you propose.
 It’s got to be based in reality, but it also must take advantage of little-known rules and exceptions to get you the best possible resolution.
-Fail to do this and your offer in compromise will be rejected or will be accepted and put your on the hook to pay far too much.
+Fail to do this and your offer in compromise will be rejected, or will be accepted and put your on the hook to pay far too much.

 Also, when you file an offer in Compromise, you ‘toll’ the statute of limitations.
-What this means is that the IRS only has a certain amount of time to collect on an IRS debt.
+The IRS only has a certain amount of time to collect on an IRS debt.
 The time period is 10 years from the date the tax was imposed, assuming nothing ‘stopped’ the ‘statute’ from ‘running.’
-For instance, for tax year 2002, let suppose a tax return was timely filed.
-So the taxes was assessed on April 15, 2003 and there was an unpaid balance.
+For instance, for tax year 2002, let's suppose a tax return was timely filed.
+The taxes were assessed on April 15, 2003 and there was an unpaid balance.
 That means if nothing happened to toll the statute, the IRS’ ability to collect on the debt would no longer be in existence on April 16, 2013.
-That’s right — the tax debt vanished.
+That’s right — the tax debt will vanish.

 4. When the Statute of Limitations is in your favor

-Now let us suppose that the attorney I mentioned above filed his 2002 1040 on time on April 15, 2003.
-And that he has done nothing to ‘toll’ the statute is running.
-And now, with penalties and interest, he owes around $250,000.
-He comes into our office today — September 25, 2012 and wants to settle his taxes for $20,000.
-And his offer in compromise collection information supports such a settlement agreement.
+Now let us suppose that the attorney I mentioned above filed his 2002 1040 on time on April 15, 2003; and that he has done nothing to ‘toll’, so the statute is running.
+Now, with penalties and interest, he owes around $250,000.
+He comes into our office today — September 25, 2012, and wants to settle his taxes for $20,000.
+His offer in compromise collection information supports such a settlement agreement.
 Should he file such an offer?

 Well, maybe not.
-Look, the IRS has less than 7 months to collect on his debt.
+The IRS has less than 7 months to collect on his debt.
 Maybe this attorney would be better off by getting the IRS to accept a partial payment installment agreement for $1000 a month for the next 7 months rather than an offer in Compromise.
-Why? because once April 16, 2013 comes, that’s it.
+Why?
+Because once April 16, 2013, comes, that’s it.
 It’s over.
 He only paid back $7000 of a $250,000 debt.
 And he doesn’t have to worry about the 5-year look back period I mentioned above.